Jillazquez/Jillazquez/README.md

 - 👀 I’m interested in learning OOP
 - 🌱 I’m currently learning Java
 - Spanish and English speaker
-- My actual OS is linux because i can personalize it as i want
+- My actual OS is linux because I can personalize it as I want
 - I use Arch with Endevour OS
 -